Stephen John Quaye: Career

 In 2008, Routledge published Student Engagement in Higher Education, which Quaye co-edited with Shaun R. Harper; a second edition was published in 2014, and a third published in 2019 with the edition of co-editor Sumun L. Pendakur.

 After receiving his Ph.D. from Pennsylvania State University in 2008, Quaye took a position as an assistant professor at the University of Maryland.
 While there, he was named an ACPA Emerging Scholar (2009) and received an Annuit Coeptis award.
 He joined the Student Affairs in Higher Education Program at Miami University in August 2012.

 From 2017-18, Quaye served as president of the ACPA.

 In 2019, Routledge published Identity-Based Student Activism, which Quaye co-wrote with Chris Linder, Alex C. Lange, Meg E. Evans, and Terah J. Stewart.
 The same year, Michigan State University Press published Rise Up!: Activism as Education, which Quaye co-wrote with Amalia Dache, Chris Linder, and Keon M. McGuire.

-Quaye was honor with Ohio State’s Alumni Award for Distinguished Teaching in early 2023.
+Quaye was honored with Ohio State’s Alumni Award for Distinguished Teaching in early 2023.
 In August of that year, he was appointed to the new position of Associate Dean for Excellence in Graduate and Postdoctoral Training.
 He is also the program chair for Higher Education and Students Affairs in the university's College of Education and Human Ecology.